Mr. Pibb: History

 In 2001, a cinnamon-forward "spicy cherry" flavor replaced the original formula in many parts of the United States, marketed as a bolder version of original Mr. Pibb.
 As recently as 2020, Pibb Xtra has been marketed as a "refreshing, spicy cherry alternative to regular cola".

+In October 2025, the Mr. Pibb name was restored along with a reformulation that includes more caffeine.
+The brand relaunch was in response to the loss of distribution rights to Dr Pepper by Reyes Coca-Cola Beverages, the bottler and distributor of Coca-Cola Company products in much of the western United States.